 University: Columbia University

-Major: Computer Science and Sound Arts
+Major: Computer Science & Sound Arts

 Languages: French (Limited-Working Proficiency), Australian Sign Language (Elementary)